iszczesniak/cpp/containers/index.md

 element either with the constructor or the assignment operator depending on whether the target object already exists.
-If it doesn't but the memory has already been allocated (e.g., as in a vector), then the target object is constructed in place (using the placement `new` operator).
+If it doesn't but the memory has already been allocated (e.g., as in a vector), then the target object is constructed in the *target place* (using the placement `new` operator).
+The container knows the **target place** in memory for the target object, because it manages the memory for its elements.

 ## Emplacement

 Emplacement creates an object based on the arguments we provide, as opposed to insertion that expects a ready object.
 An emplacement function passes (*forwards*, technically speaking) its arguments to the constructor of the object to emplace.
-The container knows the **target place** (i.e., the place in memory) for the object, because it manages the memory for its elements.

 If the target place doesn't already store an object (e.g., the place for the first element of an empty vector), the container creates an